 KIZILAYKART CASH BASED ASSISTANCE PROGRAMMES

-KIZILAYKART is a platform where humanitarian, private, and public sectors come together to provide regular cash support through banking infrastructure to the vulnerable people that meet the specified criteria.
+KIZILAYKART is a platform where humanitarian aid, private and public sectors are convened.
+It provides regular cash support through the banking infrastructure to the beneficiaries who meet certain criteria.

 Programmes executed under KIZILAYKART